joshmcarthur/joshmcarthur.github.com/_posts/2019-06-13-curling-to-a-unix-socket.md

 ---
 layout: post
 title: "CURLing to a UNIX socket"
-description: "How to test a UNIX socket with cURL
+description: "How to test a UNIX socket with cURL"
 category: TIL
 tags: [til,technology,server-admin]
 ---